 It takes time, patience, and practice to become proficient at eating with new dentures, but it is a talent you can acquire.
 New dentures may require several weeks to months to become used to eating.

 When using new dentures, meals will take longer to complete.
 You may progressively build up your muscles and get them ready for subsequent items that will be more challenging and demanding by starting with foods that are simple to chew.

 On the other hand, you should try your best to avoid chewing gum as it can damage them.

-How much do dentures cost?
+How much do Dentures cost?

-How to clean dentures?
+How to clean Dentures?

 While it is possible to clean them, you cannot whiten them like natural teeth.
 You have to brush them but not with the usual toothpaste made for actual teeth.
-Once you receive your dentures, the dentist will guide you on how to whiten dentures and clean them daily.
+Once you receive your dentures, the dentist will guide you on how to whiten and clean them daily.